Advancement at the

 CEO, Fundmetric

 Fundmetric was selected for a six-month Google Canada Residency in Waterloo that accelerated its research on the donor journey.
 Mark has co-authored peer-reviewed work on machine learning in fundraising, including an IEEE paper on Machine Learning the Donor Journey, and his work is cited in textbooks on the subject.
-He sits on Canada's Digital Governance Council, the body setting national standards for the responsible architecture of digital systems.
+He sits on Canada's Digital Governance Council, the body setting national standards for the responsible architecture of digital systems, and serves on the Board of Governors of Dalhousie University.

 He has been named one of Atlantic Canada's Top 50 Emerging Leaders and is a recipient of the King Charles III Coronation Medal for his contributions to Canadian entrepreneurship.
 Canada's national newspaper called him a "new tech luminary" for his work bringing modern data infrastructure into a non-tech sector.